Studley Rich Tea Engineered Oak

 |Joining Method||Tongue & Groove|

 Oak is the most popular wood used for floors and it’s easy to see why.
-It exhibits an exquisite colour and natural knots, while still having the benefits of durability and easy maintenance.
-This products 3mm surface means you are able to sand it down twice, allowing it to look fresh for a long time, although this isn’t usually necessary for 15-20 years!
-Out generous 25-year guarantee shows we are confident in the sturdiness of our flooring.
+The Studley Rich Tea Oak 190 x 14/3mm exhibits an exquisite colour and natural knots, while still having the benefits of durability and easy maintenance.
+This product's 3mm surface means you are able to sand it down twice, allowing it to look fresh for a long time, although this isn’t usually necessary for 15-20 years!
+Our generous 25-year guarantee shows we are confident in the sturdiness of our flooring.

 With so many homes now having under floor heating installed, engineered is an excellent choice for nearly every room in your home- its possibilities are endless!
 It can withstand higher temperatures other floors may not be able to due to it being resistant to warping or shrinking under heat.
 The product also has a tongue and groove method of instillation which is a traditional technique, meaning the process will be very smooth and familiar to fitters.